Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 Pincher's Pro Tip

 Before buying out your lease, compare the residual value to current market value.
-If your car's market value is higher than the buyout price, it may be a great deal.
+If your car's market value is higher than the buyout price, it may be a great deal — and you could capture equity by selling or trading immediately after.
 Use resources like Kelley Blue Book or Edmunds to check before deciding.
-Your insurer can also help you update coverage to reflect your new owner status.
+Your insurer can update coverage to reflect your new owner status — often same-day via phone, app, or online portal.

 Frequently Asked Questions